One of the worst feelings in the world.

 Think of all the times you offended or wounded others.
 Did you truly go into it thinking how you were going to wound, wrong, or offend someone?

 Also consider, were the offending person’s actions due to taking up an offense for someone they perceived was wronged?
+Were they attempting to protect someone or prevent future heartache?

 You might be thinking, “This chick doesn’t know what she’s talking about…some people are just jerks,“…I wholeheartedly agree that can be completely true about some people.